Old School Runescape: 1-99 F2P/P2P Melee Training Guide 2018 OSRS - How to Get 126 Combat and Level Up Faster

 From levels 10 to 20 you should focus on cows and cow calves, just east of where the chickens are found.
-These drop valuable cowhides as well, which can sell for quite a large profit on the Grand Exchange!
+These drop cowhides as well, which, although they are not worth as much any more, can still be sold to make a tidy profit on the Grand Exchange!

 Levels 20 - 30:

 For levels 20 to 30 you should train on Monks, found in the Edgeville Monastery.
 These give marginally more exp but can only be killed one at a time.
 Food is unnecessary here as the player can heal for free speaking to the Abbot to be healed for free.
 They only drop bones which can be buried for Prayer experience.

 Here you should train on Rock Crabs, found north east of Relleka.
 These must be brought out of their shell by standing close to them.
 Eventually they become unaggressive and you should run south and then back north to reset them.

 Levels 40 - 60: